statsmaths/stat209/_notes/quiz-g.md

 ---

 This assessment will focus on your ability to use the factor commands and make use the `group_summarize` function.
-The assessment will be five multiple choice questions (so you do not need to write code yourself), how you will need to both understand the functions as well as broadly know the correct syntax.
-Specific items are:
+The assessment will be four questions.
+All of the coding related questions are multiple choice (so you do not need to write code yourself), however you will need to both understand the functions as well as broadly know the correct syntax.
+Specific items to know are:

 - understand what `cut`, `factor`, and `bin` are used for (and why you would use them)